JarecoFC/journalism_website/README.md

 # Journalism Website Project
-A website for some project
+A website for some project in college

 Some general info on the code: